 ⭐ Best episode

 Episode 5 is a very dramatic episode, starting with a heated confrontation between the two main characters.
-Kijima drops some massive truth bombs, while Kido is failing to hold himself together.
-This scene is super intense with lots of volatile emotions, making it riveting to watch.
+Kijima drops some massive truth bombs, while Kido fails to hold himself together.
+This scene is super intense with many volatile emotions, making it riveting to watch.

 The rest of the episode is dedicated to Gamoda's declining health.
 The two characters have developed a close bond, and Kijima stays by his bedside until the bitter end.
 Once again, there are rich and vivid emotions in all the scenes, with the feelings of helplessness, heartbreak, and remorse reverberating every time the characters speak.
 We also see the two main characters reconcile by the end of the episode, after Kido reflects on his life and his decisions.

 💕 Most romantic episode

 Mood Indigo is not a romantic BL drama, and none of the scenes particularly strike me as sweet or endearing.
 I picked Episode 3 because this is when both characters first go through a sexual awakening.
 After their visit to Gamoda's house, they both realize their feelings for each other.
 This leads to a passionate kiss in the cab, followed by a long and steamy lovemaking session.

 Most of Episode 5 takes place in the hospital, as Gamoda's health rapidly deteriorates and he doesn't have much longer to live.
 Gamoda and Kido have a heartbreaking chat, when the old man cries that his one last regret is he can't take better care of his apprentice.

 Kijima is equally devastated, watching powerlessly as Gamoda dies before his eyes.
 We don't have to see Gamoda's death on-screen to feel the heavy impact of their grief.

 💋 First kiss episode

 I think Mood Indigo might be the only BL drama where the main characters have their first blowjob before they have their first kiss. 🥵